redwoodjs/redwood/docs/docs/background-jobs.md

 ## Deployment

-For many use cases you may simply be able to rely on the job runner to start your job workers, which will run forever:
+For many use cases you may be able to rely on the job runner to start and detach your job workers, which will then run forever:

 ```bash
 yarn rw jobs start